microsoft/Test-NetStack/README.md

 - Once the above is complete, user can run ./Test-RDMA

 ## Test-RDMA Stage 0: Network Discovery
 Before testing the network infrastructure, Test-RDMA attempts to 'construct' a local image of the network by querying information about each machine's NICs.
 This process entails collecting information on each NICs subnet, VLAN, Ip Address, RDMA Capability, etc. A copy of this local image is output in the Test-RDMA-Network-Info text file during a run of Test-RDMA.
-This construct is used for the remainder of the script run to construct networking tool queries and track success/failure information.
+This construct is used for the remainder of the script to construct networking tool queries and track success/failure information.

 ## Test-RDMA Stage 1 & 2: Ping
 Test-RDMA executes ping in two different stages amongst NIC pairs within the same Subnet and VLAN.
 The first stage's intent is to verify basic upper-layer connectivity.
 A simple ping is sent and then checked for success.